-The ‘Amplepärchen’- The light couples
+The ‘Amplepärchen’- Vienna's traffic lights couples

 As you wander the streets of Vienna you may notice that some of the lights at the pedestrian crossings are somewhat different.
 Instead of displaying the traditional red and green man, dotted through the city are lights displaying couples, both homo- and heterosexual.